 “A “trig” has been used for many years to establish boundary lines.
 Trigonometrical stations were set on the top of hills and used as surveying sites.
 Just as my father was a land surveyor and used these trigs as a reference, so do I when it comes to well known vineyard sites” Nick Goldschmidt, Winemaker.

-- The Railyard Vineyard sits just north of the town of Geyserville and was planted in pre-phylloxera times on St. George rootstock.
+The Railyard Vineyard sits just north of the town of Geyserville and was planted in pre-phylloxera times on St. George rootstock.
 Vines planted on this “old fashioned” rootstock show more vigor than when planted on the more modern AXR1 type.
-St. George also requires much less water, a key benefit, as California just posted the driest year on record.
+St. George also requires much less water, a key benefit, as California just posted some of the the driest years on record.

 - Alcohol: 14.5%